The Personal OS I run every day.

 6 starter skills (5 + The Loop)

-There's a Pro Tier coming with the full Creator Pack— 17 skills covering voice, audience research, offer design, content discovery, drafting, editing, course design.
-Distilled from the courses I've taught over the last 4 years (~$2,000 of curriculum aggregate).
+There's an upgrade coming with the full Creator Pack— 17+ skills covering voice, audience research, offer design, content discovery, drafting, editing, course design.
+Distilled from the courses I've taught over the last 4 years.

 FAQ.

 No. You install once.
 You own the install.
 You evolve it yourself.
-Lennon Labs has zero servers in your loop.
+(Just don't post it freely on the internet please.)

-If you install the OS, run the setup, make one custom skill with The Loop, and you genuinely don't see the value — write me.
+If you install the OS, run the setup, and you genuinely don't see the value — write me.
 I'll refund you.
-The condition is that you actually ran it.
+The condition is that you actually tried.
 Not "I bought it and never opened the bundle."

 The promise.